 Let’s say you have the questions at the ready — now, how do you get your attendees and even the no-shows to answer them?

-Here are some useful tips to boost your chances:
+Here are some valuable tips to boost your chances:

 Keep the email/questions/ short